February 7, 2024

 ESG score calculation provides a self-portrait of your impact on the planet and its inhabitants.
 It acts as a mirror, reflecting the nuances of your environmental footprint, your social interactions and the ethical structure of your leadership.

 In the first part of the Greener Future blog series, we looked at global action on sustainability from different countries, current pension funds worldwide, and ESG ETFs.
-We now turn our focus inwards, recognising that global change begsins with individual action.
+We now turn our focus inwards, recognising that global change begins with individual action.
 The road to a sustainable future is paved with our daily choices, and understanding the weight of our choices is critical.

 What is the meaning of ESG?